praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 By reading this document, you should now understand how to configure your CSP header to accept the [!DNL Launch] library file and inline scripts.

 As an additional security measure, you may also opt to use Subresource Integrity (SRI) to validate fetched library builds.
-However, this feature has some major limitations when it comes to deploying different iterations of your library across your site.
+However, this feature has some major limitations when used with tag management systems like [!DNL Launch].
 See the guide on [SRI compatibility in [!DNL Launch]](./sri.md) for more information.